-Still only in his twenties, German actor Jonas Nay caught the attention of the English-speaking world with, ironically, his role in Deutschland 83, a German language television show developed internationally.
+Although still only in his twenties, German actor Jonas Nay caught the attention of the English-speaking world with, ironically, his role in Deutschland 83, a German-language television show developed internationally.
 Despite his youth, Nay’s got a number of acting credits to his name, many in television.
 This month, let’s practice German with the film and television works of Jonas Nay.

 About Jonas Nay

 Jonas Nay was born and grew up in the northern coastal city of Lübeck.
 As a teenager, Nay got his first television role.
 Using the stage name Jonas Friedebom, Nay portrayed Otti Sörensen on the show Vier gegen Z.